NVIDIA/cuOpt-Resources/cloud-scripts/README.md

 ### Shutting down the cuOpt service(s) temporarily

-Login to the server.

-To stop the cuOpt service(s)
+From the server
 ```bash
 $ kubectl scale deployment --all --replicas=0 -n cuopt-server
 ```

-To restart the cuOpt services(s)
+To restart the cuOpt service(s)
 ```bash
 $ kubectl scale deployment --all --replicas=1 -n cuopt-server
 ```